operand/agency/README.md

         time.sleep(1)
 ```

+Note that `Space.run()` starts a thread, so we simply keep the application alive
+with a while loop.

 ## Creating a `Space`

-Let's start by instantiating a demo space.
+Now let's see how this is implemented.
+Let's start by instantiating the demo
+space.

 ```python
 space = Space("DemoSpace")